pachyderm/docs/content/latest/overview/intro-data-versioning.md

 ---

 ## Introduction to Data Versioning
 On this page we want to give a brief overview of how to use and interact with versioned data inside Pachyderm.
-Collectively, this is often referred to as the **Pachyderm File System (PFS)**.
+Collectively, this is often referred to as the **MLDM File System (PFS)**.

 ## Repositories

-Data versioning in Pachyderm starts with creating a data repository.
-Pachyderm data repos are similar to Git repositories in that they provide a place to track changes made to a set of files.
+Data versioning in MLDM starts with creating a data repository.
+MLDM data repos are similar to Git repositories in that they provide a place to track changes made to a set of files.

-Using the Pachyderm CLI (`pachctl`) we would create a repository called data with the create repo command.
+Using the MLDM CLI (`pachctl`) we would create a repository called data with the create repo command.

 ```bash
 pachctl create repo data